Holiday fireworks displays in Ontario

 Ford Fireworks, Windsor

-Known as the Ford Fireworks, this breathtaking fireworks display captures the attention of audiences annually in late June, marking the unofficial kickoff to the summer season.
+Known as the Ford Fireworks, this breathtaking display captures the audience’s attention annually in late June, marking the unofficial kickoff to the summer season.

 A variety of creative pyrotechnic effects are visible along the Detroit River.